List of The Flash characters: Kristen Kramer

-Kristen Kramer (portrayed by Carmen Moore; seasons 7–9) is a woman of Wet'suwet'en descent who serves as a liaison from the Governor's Municipal Logistics Commission.
-After Iris did a background check on her, Kristen admits to Joe that she is hunting Killer Frost.
-Her other background is that the platoon she was part of was led into an ambush by an unidentified metahuman that they trusted which led to her issues with metahumans that claim that they can do good.
-When Killer Frost was apprehended and put on trial, Kramer used Councillor Strong to push Judge Tanaka's decision to use the meta-cure on Killer Frost.
-This is thwarted when Killer Frost opted to serve a life sentence to atone for her past misdeeds.
+Kristen Kramer (portrayed by Carmen Moore; seasons 7–9) is a woman of Wet'suwet'en descent (as is Moore) who serves as a liaison from the Governor's Municipal Logistics Commission.
+Her background is that the platoon she was part of was led into an ambush by an unidentified metahuman that they trusted which led to her issues with metahumans that claim that they can do good.
+She admits to Joe that she is hunting Killer Frost.
+When Killer Frost was apprehended and put on trial, Kramer used Councillor Strong to push Judge Tanaka's decision to use the meta-cure on Killer Frost but this is thwarted when Killer Frost opted to serve a life sentence to atone for past misdeeds.
 Kramer later returned where she was investigating the disappearance of Rainbow Raider.
 She was also having the metahuman cure bullets be made causing Joe to resign from the CCPD.
 Joe later found information thanks to a military contact that Kristen actually lead her unit into an ambush as Joe claims to Cecile that she was working with the enemy that wiped out her platoon.
 Kramer did not lead her men into the ambush deliberately - her brother (not by blood) Adam Creyke did.
 He just warned her to stay away and she didn't realize what was about to happen.
 She has blamed herself ever since and is now asking Joe to help her track Adam down.
 While staking out Creyke's boat, Joe and Kristen are ambushed.
 They managed to turn the tide on Creyke and take him prisoner.
-After informing the FBI everything about him, Kramer and Joe started to return to Central City where they witnessed its civilians leaving town and two Godspeed Drones fighting each other.
-It turns out that she is a metahuman who can copy the ability of any meta in close proximity for a short period of time.
-Thus she survived the explosion that took out the rest of her unit by copying Adam's invulnerability and later gains superspeed to save Joe from a Godspeed clone.
+After informing the FBI everything about him, Kramer and Joe started to return to Central City where they witnessed its civilians leaving town and Godspeed's two splintered fractions fighting each other.
+It turns out that she is a metahuman who can copy the ability of any meta in close proximity for a short period of time, thus she survived the explosion that took out the rest of her unit by copying Adam's invulnerability and later gains superspeed to save Joe from a clone of Godspeed.
 Realizing what her actions have caused, she decides to take a leave of absence and sort of get her head straight.

-In season eight, Kristen Kramer appeared on Iris West's podcast about her recent experience of copying metahuman abilities and mentioned that she has disbanded the Anti-Metahuman Task Force.
-She was later seen investigating the microchip robbery that was caused by a metahuman incarnation of the Royal Flush Gang.
-Kramer later asks for Barry's badge during Xotar's crime spree when Barry was suspected of being Joseph Carver's other mole which Barry has no knowledge of.
-He gives her his badge as Kramer states that she will try to find proof of his innocence.
-This accusation was undone when Barry undoes the Reverse-Flashpoint timeline that Eobard Thawne caused.
+Kramer later is on Iris West's podcast about her recent experience of copying metahuman abilities and mentioned that she has disbanded the Anti-Metahuman Task Force.
+She's seen investigating the microchip robbery that was caused by a metahuman incarnation of the Royal Flush Gang.
+Kramer later asks for Barry's badge during Xotar's crime spree when the latter's suspected of being Joseph Carver's other mole which Barry has no knowledge of.
+Kramer states that she will try to find proof of Barry's innocence (which happens when Barry undoes Eobard Thawne's Reverse-Flashpoint timeline).
 When Goldface raids the Central City Police Department to get the meta-bullets which he heard about from Blacksmith, Kristen and Barry are among those taken captive.
 Though Kristen managed to break free from her meta-dampening bracelets that were also rigged to explode by mimicking their energy.
 After mentioning how she unintentionally mimicking the heat abilities of a barista on the ice coffee she ordered while explaining how she can't control it, Barry learns that she has a hard time asking for help.
 Barry persuades her to hold off Goldface when he has used his chain to strangle Daisy Korber.
 After Flash helped defeat Goldface and his henchmen, Kramer deduced that Barry was Flash and he agreed to train her improve her abilities as Kramer also revealed that she transferred the meta-bullets to A.R.G.U.S. five weeks ago.

-In season nine, Kristen Kramer informs Barry about a possible promotion for him.
-When Red Death and her Rogues raid the CCPD, Kramer does copy Rainbow Raider's ability before Red Death places the power-dampening cuffs on her.
-After Flash and Gorilla Grodd work together to undo Red Death's control, Red Death finds that Kramer snuck away.
+Kramer later informs Barry about a possible promotion.
+When the Red Death's Rogues raid the CCPD, Kramer does copy Rainbow Raider's ability before the Red Death places the power-dampening cuffs on her.
+After the Flash and Grodd work together to undo the Red Death's control, Kramer manages to sneak away.